tytydraco/yessleep/out/And_in_the_glass_between_her_hands_the_stars_danced_Part_2_Final.md

-Bargains are sacred to my kind.
+"Bargains are sacred to my kind.

  Our word is our bond.

  And there is no word more powerful than a name.

  You gave me your name and I took it as my own.
 Our names belong to each other.

  But my father’s name is his own.

-And there’s only one place he’d keep it.
+ And there’s only one place he’d keep it."